 It will also depend on whether, or how far, the cancer has spread.
 Doctors call this the “stage” it’s in.
 Surgery is just one option to discuss with your doctor.

 Your doctor uses a gas called liquid nitrogen to freeze the abnormal cancer cells on your cervix.
 An “ice ball” forms, and the bad cells die.
-Your doctor can perform this procedure in his office or clinic.
+Your doctor can perform this procedure in their office or clinic.
 You can go home after the procedure.
 You may have a watery discharge for a few weeks.

 Cryosurgery is typically used during stage 0, which means your doctor has found abnormal cells only on the surface of your cervix.

 Your doctor uses a surgical or laser knife to remove a cone-shaped piece of tissue from your cervix.
-He may also use a thin wire heated by electricity.
+They may also use a thin wire heated by electricity.
 This is called the loop electrosurgical excision procedure, or LEEP.
-He’ll look at your tissue sample under a microscope.
+They’ll look at your tissue sample under a microscope.
 If the edges of the cone have cancer cells, some of the cancer may have been left behind.
 Your doctor may then recommend chemo or radiation.

 In this procedure, a surgeon removes your uterus and cervix.
 Your other reproductive organs -- your ovaries and fallopian tubes -- are left in place, unless there’s a medical reason they should be removed, too.